Bank Account

 Important: For asylum seekers and individuals with a tolerated stay permit (“Duldung”) who do not have a passport, showing proof of arrival (“Ankunftsnachweis”), a temporary residence permit (“Aufenthaltsgestattung”) or a form of “Duldung” is sufficient.

-• To open a bank account, you must also provide proof of registration or “Meldebescheinigung”.
-You can find out more about it in our chapter, "Police Registration".
+- To open a bank account, you must also provide proof of registration or “Meldebescheinigung”.
+You can find out more about it in our chapter, "Registering your address in Germany".

 You can open a basic account at any bank that accepts private customers.
 This can be a bank with a branch near your place of residence or a so-called "Direct bank".
 A Direct bank is a bank that does not have physical branches and often neither independent ATMs.
 You can only reach the employees of direct banks by email or telephone.
 In contrast, in a bank with branches, you can visit the place and speak to the employees personally.
 Please check the opening hours of the bank branch before visiting.